approov/quickstart-ios-objectivec-nsurlsession/SHAPES-EXAMPLE.md

 If you still don't get a valid shape then there are some things you can try.
 Remember this may be because the device you are using has some characteristics that cause rejection for the currently set [Security Policy](https://approov.io/docs/latest/approov-usage-documentation/#security-policies) on your account:

 * Ensure that the version of the app you are running is signed with the correct certificate.
-* If you running the app from a debugger then valid tokens are not issued unless you have ensured your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 * Look at the [`syslog`](https://developer.apple.com/documentation/os/logging) output from the device.
 Information about any Approov token fetched or an error is printed, e.g. `Approov: Approov token for host: https://approov.io : {"anno":["debug","allow-debug"],"did":"/Ja+kMUIrmd0wc+qECR0rQ==","exp":1589484841,"ip":"2a01:4b00:f42d:2200:e16f:f767:bc0a:a73c","sip":"YM8iTv"}`.
 You can easily [check](https://approov.io/docs/latest/approov-usage-documentation/#loggable-tokens) the validity.
-* Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring you are [forcing a device ID to pass](https://approov.io/docs/latest/approov-usage-documentation/#forcing-a-device-id-to-pass).
-As a shortcut, when you can use the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+As a shortcut, you can use the `latest` as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+* Also, you can use a debugger and get valid Approov tokens on any device if you [mark the signing certificate as being for development](https://approov.io/docs/latest/approov-usage-documentation/#development-app-signing-certificates).
 * Check the `NSError` variable for detailed error message

 ## SHAPES APP WITH SECRETS PROTECTION